pa2si/my-latin-event/README.md

 rename Property to Event
 Create also Genres.
 When genres is Salsa the styles of Salsa shall appear.

+v 0.1.2

+- all names of Property or properties replaced with Event or events

 v 0.1.1

 - styles are now called as actual styles